IdoLeshkowitz/wordle-with-max/README.md

-# Welcome to my wordle
+# Welcome to our wordle
 ## app initialization
     navigate to Server folder and run
 > npm start